ddev/ddev/docs/content/users/extend/additional-services.md

 DDEV projects can be extended to provide additional add-ons, including services.
 You can define these add-ons using docker-compose files in the project’s `.ddev` directory.

-Anyone can create their own services with a `.ddev/docker-compose.*.yaml` file, and as of DDEV v1.19.0 a growing number of popular services are supported and tested, and can be installed using the `ddev get` command.
+Anyone can create their own services with a `.ddev/docker-compose.*.yaml` file, and a growing number of popular services are supported and tested, and can be installed using the `ddev get` command.

 Use `ddev get --list` to see available add-ons.
 To see all possible add-ons (not necessarily supported or tested), use `ddev get --list --all`.